Free worldwide shipping on every order

 The Evidence-Based Bottom Line

 Photobiomodulation has earned its place in dermatological practice through rigorous clinical evidence.
-The Wunsch & Matuschka (2014) RCT's 31% collagen density increase, Papageorgiou et al.'s 76% inflammatory acne reduction with blue+red combination, and Barolet et al.'s wrinkle severity improvements provide the kind of quantified, objective outcomes that satisfy evidence-based medicine standards.
+The Wunsch & Matuschka (2014) RCT's significant collagen density increase, Papageorgiou et al.'s 76% inflammatory acne reduction with blue+red combination, and Barolet et al.'s wrinkle severity improvements provide the kind of quantified, objective outcomes that satisfy evidence-based medicine standards.
 For dermatologists, PBM's greatest value lies in three areas: enhancing post-procedure recovery (reducing downtime and complications from existing services), treating inflammatory conditions without irritation or systemic side effects (particularly for treatment-sensitive populations), and creating a comfortable, repeatable maintenance service that drives long-term patient retention.

 Share this article